omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ## Adding liquidity

-Not all the tokens funded in channel can be liquidity.
-Adding liquidity must
+Not all the tokens funded in channel can be liquidity reserves.
+Adding liquidity must according to